asjadnaqvi/DiD/docs/theory and code/06_twfe.md

 mathjax: true
 ---

+Since you clicked, here is a preview of what is going on behind the scenes:

 # The classic 2x2 DiD or the Twoway Fixed Effects Model (TWFE)

 Let us start with the classic Twoway Fixed Effects (TWFE) model: